google/fonts/cc-by-sa/knowledge/modules/using_type/lessons/vertical_spacing_and_line_height_in_design_systems/content.md

 ### Equally spaced font files

 One way to combat a lot of the issues with vertical spacing is to ensure you choose a typeface that has equal spacing above and below the [characters](/glossary/character).
-A lot of fonts won’t be spaced centrally within their default line height, and the larger the font size, the more this becomes obvious.
-Choosing one that is exactly centered within its default line height means that no matter the line height, it will always be centered, making it much easier to create a vertical [rhythm](/glossary/rhythm) within your text.
+A lot of fonts won’t be spaced centrally within their default line height.
+And the larger the font size, the more this becomes obvious.
+Choosing one that is exactly centered within its default line height means it will always be centered, no matter the line height.
+This makes it much easier to create a vertical [rhythm](/glossary/rhythm) within your text.

 Choosing such a font can be difficult, but luckily most design tools will show the bounding box of any text layer.
 Some fonts are obviously misaligned from the start, but others will need a little more investigation.
 Simply reduce the line-height of any text layer bit by bit until the bounding box matches your [glyph](/glossary/glyph) height.
 A general rule of thumb for a vertically centered font is to align to the cap-height and baseline.
 This will ensure your text looks centered to other elements within your designs.
 Read more about the idea of “equal” metrics in [this twitter thread by Roman Shamin](https://twitter.com/romanshamin_en/status/1562801657691672576).